New initiative could reduce recidivism, improve public health and safety

-The state hopes to provide Medicaid services to inmates 30 days before their release date to help them better assimilate into society, providing continuous healthcare coverage.
+The state hopes to provide Medicaid services to inmates 30 days before their release date to help them better assimilate into society and provide continuous healthcare coverage.

 “For incarcerated individuals leaving prisons and jails, it is critical that they receive the healthcare services they need for a seamless transition to life outside the correctional facility,” said Department of Health Commissioner Dr. Howard Zucker.
 “Ensuring continuous healthcare coverage for criminal justice involved populations with serious health conditions will make our communities both healthier and safer.”